bline/code-annotate-plugin/README.md

-code-annotate-plugin-base
+code-annotate-plugin
 =========================

-base class for code-annotate plugins
+easily create plugins for code-annotate

+examples to come